orangetrialtruck/orangetrialtruck.github.io/content/posts/42110-landrover-chassis-v03/index.md

   enable: false
 ---

+The third version of the Land Rover Defender chassis.
+To date, this is the most successful version.

 <!--more-->

-To date, the most successful motorization of the Land Rover Defender chassis.
 Based on and inspired by the following MOCs:
 * Chassis, gearbox: [MOC-31127](https://rebrickable.com/mocs/MOC-31127/Superkoala/buwizz-motorized-chassis-for-set-42110-land-rover-defender/#details)
 * Front and rear axles with planetary hubs:
 [MOC-102990](https://rebrickable.com/mocs/MOC-102990/gamayun/motorised-defender-v3/)